w3f/research/docs/polkadot/implementors-guide/guide.md

 It's important to note that the overseer is not aware of the internals of subsystems, and this extends to the jobs that they spawn.
 The overseer isn't aware of the existence or definition of those jobs, and is only aware of the outer subsystems with which it interacts.
 This gives subsystem implementations leeway to define internal jobs as they see fit, and to wrap a more complex hierarchy of state machines than having a single layer of jobs for relay-parent-based work.
 Likewise, subsystems aren't required to spawn jobs.
 Certain types of subsystems, such as those for shared storage or networking resources, won't perform block-based work but would still benefit from being on the Overseer's message bus.
 These subsystems can just ignore the overseer's signals for block-based work.

-Futhermore, the protocols by which subsystems communicate with each other should be well-defined irrespective of the implementation of the subsystem.
+Furthermore, the protocols by which subsystems communicate with each other should be well-defined irrespective of the implementation of the subsystem.
 In other words, their interface should be distinct from their implementation.
 This will prevent subsystems from accessing aspects of each other that are beyond the scope of the communication boundary.

 ---